 Renters Rejoice!
-Using Contact Paper to Re-Do the Floors
+Using Contact Paper to Redo the Floors

 Are you like me and absolutely love to have a nicely decorated home?
 Are you also like me and don’t own your home?

 The life of military housing.
 The all white walls, the horribly ugly tile, the cheap contractor’s cabinets.
-We are blessed to be in the newer built housing but that doesn’t mean that there have been plenty of families before us who didn’t take care of things the way they should have been.
+We are blessed to be in the newer built housing, but that doesn’t mean that there have been plenty of families before us who didn’t take care of things the way they should have been.
 It also doesn’t mean that the white walls don’t make you feel like you live in an institution.
 So what is a person to do?
 Sure we could paint but when we move we are responsible for changing the walls back to good old primer white.
 Been there, done that and won’t ever do it again.
 So what are people like you and I supposed to do?

-Let me introduce you to the world of Contact paper.
-There are many wonderful things about contact paper but let me tell you the best part about it…its removable!
+Let me introduce you to the world of contact paper.
+There are many wonderful things about contact paper but let me tell you the best part about it: it's removable!
 So when the day comes that you have to move you just take it off and move out.
 No repainting and no damaged surfaces.
 But why should you trust me?
-Well I can say I have done it, multiple times actually.
-I refresh my counter tops on average every 6 months.
+Well, I can say I have done it, multiple times actually.
+I refresh my countertops on average every 6 months.
 Why?
-Well because again it is only Contact paper it is not meant to be permanent and after many washings and kids being rough I find it is faded a bit.
+Well because again it is only Contact paper it is not meant to be permanent, and after many washings and kids being rough I find it is faded a bit.
 Easy fix just grab a corner, pull it off and put on new.
 This gives you a chance to change your design if you’d like something new and fresh.

 So if you are a renter or in any situation where there are just some décor things you cannot do, don’t despair there is always hope.

-Before Picture of The Floor
+Before Picture of the Floor

-In the before I picture above you can see how I left some of the small cabinets above the sink in the original condition so you can see what they looked like before I added the chalk board style Contact paper.
+In the before I picture above, you can see how I left some of the small cabinets above the sink in the original condition so you can see what they looked like before I added the chalk board style contact paper.
 The great thing about using the chalk board kind is the option to write on it if you choose.
 You could make various lists or just little notes or designs.
 I prefer to just leave mine black.
-In this picture you can also see the horrible tile floor that is pretty standard in military housing.
+In this picture, you can also see the horrible tile floor that is pretty standard in military housing.
 It is ugly, that is all that needs to be said.

-After Picture of The Floor
+After Picture of the Floor

-In the after picture you can see the glory that is now my new faux hardwood floor.
-Don't get me wrong it was work to get it all laid out and is a project I strongly suggest no one over 20 weeks pregnant do (I was 28 weeks and it was painful, I was sore for days.)
+In the after picture, you can see the glory that is now my new faux hardwood floor.
+Don't get me wrong it was work to get it all laid out and is a project I strongly suggest no one over 20 weeks pregnant do (I was 28 weeks, and it was painful, I was sore for days.)

-What You Need To Be Successful
+What You Need to Be Successful

-1. Roll of Contact paper in the design of your choice
+- A roll of Contact paper in the design of your choice

-2. Exacto knife or box cutter
+- An Exacto knife or box cutter

-4. A credit card or something like it
+- A credit card or something like it

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.